D4rkstalker/StellarisModpackUtility/README.md

 -Merge the conflicting files

-  >Notepad++ w/ the compare plugin probably the quickest and simplest, although it does occasionaly get confused with the more complex files
+  >Notepad++ w/ the compare plugin is probably the quickest and simplest, although it does occasionaly get confused with the more complex files

-GenerateModList.py:

--Generates a list of installed mods

--outputs to list.txt

-Extractor.py:

--Reads from whitelist.txt

--Extracts/Copies files from the steamworkshop folder into the local mod folder

-Installer.py:

--Reads from whitelist.txt

--Copies mods into /Mod/!
-Modpack/

--Conflicts are copied into /!Conflicts!/ as <Filename> + <Modname>

--Will skip files that have the same contents compared to the files already present in /!
-Modpack/

--Generated a list of copied files under /mod/!conflicts!/filesList.txt, useful for determining which file to overwrite
+# Other scripts

 Uninstaller.py:

--Remove all files from the selected mod
+-Remove all non modified files of a selected mod from the modpack

 -Prints conflicts to the console